attackgoat/screen-13/README.md

 These commands cleared the screen of text and setup a 320x200 256-color paletized video mode.
 There were other video modes available, but none of them had the 'magic' of 256 colors.

-Additional commands QBasic offered, such as `DRAW`, allowed you to build very simple games incredibly quickly because you didn't have to grok the enirety of linking and compiling in order get things done.
+Additional commands _QBasic_ offered, such as `DRAW`, allowed you to build simple games quickly because you didn't have to grok the entirety of compiling and linking.
 I think we should have options like this today, and so I started this project to allow future developers to have the ability to get things done quickly while using modern tools.